Savannah District Prepares to Weather Hurricane Season with Exercise

-The U.S. Corps of Engineers, Savannah District, held a hurricane tabletop exercise in preparation for the upcoming Atlantic hurricane season at the Juliette Gordon Low Building, March 28, 2024.
+SAVANNAH, Ga. – The U.S. Corps of Engineers, Savannah District, held a hurricane tabletop exercise at the Juliette Gordon Low Federal Building, March 28, 2024, in preparation for the upcoming Atlantic hurricane season.

+Tabletop exercises are discussion-based sessions where key personnel from participating organizations simulate the actions they would take during emergencies or rapid response situations.

+"These hurricane exercises really inform our District members and partners of everything that goes on during a hurricane event," said Matthew Collins, chief of the Savannah District’s Emergency Management Division.
+“They really help to outline roles and responsibilities ahead of time.”

 |Date Taken: